-As required by generally accepted accounting principles, these financial statements present McIntosh County, Georgia (the primary government) and its component unit.
+As required by GAAP, these financial statements present McIntosh County, Georgia (the primary government) and its component unit.
 The component unit discussed below is included in the County's reporting entity because of the significance of their operational or financial relationship with the County.